This year, our family has taken to making a homemade bone broth recipe when we’re starting to feel under the weather.

 Did you know that bone broth is sometimes referred to as “Jewish Penicillin”?

 The effect of drinking this homemade bone broth recipe as a feel-good booster have been dramatic.
 We’ve actually had a couple of times where one of us was under the weather enough that we probably would have gone to the doctor and we starting downing bone broth like there’s no tomorrow and noticed such an improvement that we ended up not going to see a doctor.
+Now my husband requests it at the first sign of a cold.

 Here’s my recipe for homemade bone broth.
 This recipe for homemade bone broth has become one of our favorites.